jtzs/Governance/docs/IT-Governance.md

 - Any relevant documentation or evidence supporting the deviation

 Approved deviations will have a maximum validity period of 12 months from approval date.
 Renewal or extension requires resubmission to the governing board before expiration.

-## 9. Closing remarks

-A standard is only as effective as it's implementation and successful implementations can only happen in organisations with the close cooperation of the leadership, the staff and the volunteers.
-The goal of this document is not to penalise but to provide the organisation direction and guidance on how bring to best protect the organisation's IT assets.